Skip to main content

 News Thumbnail

-Los Angeles Managing Member Joshua Briones, and Associates Sofia Nuño and Crystal Lopez co-authored an articled published by Corporate Counsel forecasting the consumer class actions trends to look out for in 2023.
+Mintz Los Angeles Managing Member Joshua Briones, with Associates Sofia Nuño and Crystal Lopez, co-authored a Corporate Counsel article forecasting consumer class action trends to watch in 2023.
+They discussed the rise in new cases filed last year and the upswing in data privacy and website accessibility actions.

 Read less